WaterAid/iati-xl2xml/docs/content/index.md

 ### How to use the documentation

-This documentation is a combination of developer documentation (generated automatically from the source code) and user documentation
+This documentation is a combination of developer documentation (generated automatically from the source code) and user documentation.
+Please navigate to the appropriate page for
+your role in the project using the links on the left.